dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 #### Artisan

 The character is very skilled in a particular trade like tinkerer, leather worker, or jeweler.
-It is also a member of a guild, or at least knows members of the guild related to its profession.
+They could also be a member of a guild, or at least knows members of the guild related to its profession.

 #### Charlatan

 Hustler, street dealer, huckster...
 A character with this background has spent some time of their life tricking people for money and fame.
-It will have a definite advantage when persuading people, and will be good with trickery and sleight of hand.
+They will have a definite advantage when persuading people, and will be good with trickery and sleight of hand.

 #### Clergy